 Banjoist BOB BLACK is a veteran of Bill Monroe’s Bluegrass Boys.
-He has written a book about his experiences with Monroe entitled COME HITHER TO GO YONDER (University of Illinois Press, 2005), for which he won the IBMA “Print Media Person Of The Year” award in 2006.
-He has performed and recorded with John Hartford, Bill Monroe, The Whites, Rhonda Vincent, and many others.
+He has written 2 books: one about his experiences with Monroe entitled COME HITHER TO GO YONDER (University of Illinois Press, 2005), for which he won the IBMA “Print Media Person of The Year” award in 2006; and a 2nd book entitled MANDOLIN MAN (University of Illinois Press, 2022), which is the first in-depth biography of the pioneering bluegrass figure Roland White.
+Bob has performed and recorded with John Hartford, Bill Monroe, The Whites, Rhonda Vincent, and many others.
 His banjo style is well-known and loved by banjo fans all over the world, and he is a singer-songwriter with numerous songs to his credit.
 In 2002 Bob received the Traditional Arts Award presented by the Iowa Arts Council.
 His playing and singing can be heard on well over forty different albums, dating as far back as 1973.

 MARK WILSON is Banjoy’s talented lead guitarist.
-His style is distictive, personalized and engaging.
+His style is distinctive, personalized and engaging.
 Filled with unique musical ideas, Mark’s playing is always a surprise.
 He can be heard on many recordings, including Bob and Kristie Black’s CDs, IOWA SONGSCAPE and WON’T YOU TAKE ME TO HINKLETOWN?
-Mark is also an accomplished singer-songwriter, and a member of “The McPunk Brothers” and “The Great Bluegrass Herons.”
+Mark is also an accomplished singer-songwriter, and a member of “The Great Bluegrass Herons” and “The Burlington Street Bluegrass Band.”
 He has been active in the “Iowa Theater Artists Company” and the “Old Creamery Theater” as an actor, singer, and musician.
 His unusual sense of humor shines through in all his songs and onstage jokes.